whoisusmanali/Hand_Sign_Detector_YOLOv8/README.md

-## Libraries used in this project:
+## Libraries/Dependencies used in this project:
 1. Collecting Images:<br>
     1.1. cv2<br>
     1.2. uuid<br>